emhayki/Animated-Mathematics/README.md

 **Animated Mathematics** is a growing collection of mathematical animations, visualisations, fractals, curves, simulations, and algorithm explanations created with [Manim Community](https://www.manim.community/).

-This project focuses on turning mathematics and computational concepts into engaging animations for learning, exploration, and visual storytelling.

 # About Manim

 [Manim Community](https://www.manim.community/) (short for *Mathematical Animation Engine*) is an open-source Python library for creating precise mathematical animations and scientific visualisations.